-Why you shouldn’t ignore a headache
+Why you shouldn’t ignore a headache after a car accident

 While some headaches are mild and may resolve with no lasting side effects, post traumatic headaches are often the sign of something more serious, such as a traumatic brain injury, concussion and closed-head injury.

 It’s always best to seek medical attention as soon as possible, even if you think your headaches aren’t a big deal and will go away on their own in the days following a motor vehicle crash.

 Here are a few questions to ask yourself about your headaches that could be indicative of a serious head and brain injury:

 - Is there a sensation of tightness or pressure across the forehead or on the sides and back of the head?